-On arrival, the arterial blood gas (ABG) parameters revealed an hypoxic-hypercapnic respiratory failure with PaO2 and FiO2 ratio (PaO2/FiO2) of 137 (pH 7.4, pCO2 50 mmHg, ${pO2}$ 45 mmHg HCO3 32 mmol/l).
+and fractional inspired oxygen (FiO2) ratio of 137 (pH 7.4, carbon dioxide partial pressure 50 mmHg, PaO_2 45 mmHg HCO3 32 mmol/L).

-After a thorough assessment and a PCR swab confirming SARS-CoV2 infection, she was commenced on oxygen therapy via a Venturi-mask $FiO_2$ 0.35, in order to achieve a target oxygen saturation (SpO2) of at least 90%.
+After a thorough assessment and a polymerase chain reaction swab confirming SARS-CoV-2 infection, she was commenced on oxygen therapy via a Venturi-mask FiO2 0.35 to achieve a target oxygen saturation (SpO2) of at least 90%.

-Taking in consideration the potential high risk of complications, intubation was avoided, and the patient was admitted to the Respiratory Intermediate Intensive Care COVID-19 Unit (RICU).
+Taking into consideration the potential high risk of complications, intubation was avoided, and the patient was admitted to the Respiratory Intermediate Intensive Care COVID-19 Unit (RICU).
 On RICU admittance, the patient was alert and conscious.
-Clinical examination revealed tachypnoea (respiratory rate of 35/min), noninvasive blood pressure 100/65 mmHg, heart rate 65 bpm, SpO2 84% and peripheral cyanosis.
-Pulmonary arterial hypertension medications were continued, maintaining a target SpO2 of 85-90% in consideration of her congenital heart disease [3].
-Microbiological samples (blood, urine and sputum) were collected in order to exclude bacterial superinfections [3].
-The echocardiographic assessment revealed marked dilatation of both right atrium and ventricles with severe pulmonary hypertension.
+Clinical examination revealed tachypnea (respiratory rate of 35/min), noninvasive blood pressure 100/65 mmHg, heart rate 65 bpm, SpO2 84%, and peripheral cvanosis.
+PAH medications were continued. maintaining a target SpO2 of 85-90% in consideration of her congenital heart disease [2].
+Microbiological samples (blood, urine, and sputum) were collected to exclude bacterial superinfections [3].
+The echocardiographic assessment revealed marked dilatation of both the right atrium and ventricles with severe pulmonary hypertension.
 Table 1 compares right heart catheter measurements before and after hospital admission.
-Chest CTscan showed bilateral and diffuse ground-glass opacities, with bilateral consolidations in the upper pulmonary lobes (Figure 1), confirming the diagnosis of moderate acute respiratory distress syndrome (ARDS).
-According to the indications of the physician-in-charge on the admission day, the patient was commenced on noninvasive ventilation (NIV) [4] (settings: pressure support PS: 11 cmH2O, positive end expiratory pressure PEEP 8 cmH2O) with an interface rotational strategy [5] and alternating prone positioning (at least 12 hours a day) and light sedation [6] with dexmedetomidine (up to 0.5 mcg/kg/h).
-Decision to start a NIV attempt was based on the progressive deterioration of gas exchanges, on the attempt to avoid invasive mechanical ventilation which may lead to increased pulmonary vascular resistance and worsening of hypoxemia.
+Chest computed tomography scan showed bilateral and diffuse ground-glass opacities, with bilateral consolidations in the upper pulmonary lobes (Figure 1), confirming the diagnosis of moderate acute respiratory distress syndrome (ARDS).
+According to the indications of the physicianin-charge on the admission day, the patient was commenced on noninvasive ventilation (NIV) [4] (settings - pressure support: 11 cmH2O, positive end-expiratory pressure: 8 cmH2O) with an interface rotational strategy and alternating prone positioning (at least 12 hours a day) and light sedation with dexmedetomidine (up to 0.5 mcg/kg/h) [5,6].
+The decision to start an NIV attempt was based on the progressive deterioration of gas exchanges in an attempt to avoid invasive mechanical ventilation, which may lead to increased pulmonary vascular resistance and worsening of hypoxemia.

-As poor interface tolerance forced to discontinue NIV, the patient was switched to HFNC therapy (60 L/min, temperature 31°C) with a SpO2 target above 85% monitoring ROX index [7].
+As poor interface tolerance forced to discontinue NIV, the patient was switched to HFNC therapy (60 L/min, temperature 31° C) with a SpO2 target above 85% monitoring respiratory rate oxygenation index [7].
 FiO2 and flow were reduced according to clinical improvements.
-After 5 weeks, the patient was progressively weaned-off from HFNC therapy and was discharged home at 7 weeks after admission with indications to follow her homecare as before the acute event [8] (Figure 2).
+After 5 weeks, the patient was progressively weaned off from HFNC therapy and was discharged home at 7 weeks after admission with indications to follow her homecare as before the acute event [8] (Figure 2).